This PDF is the current document as it appeared on Public Inspection on 02/20/2013 at 08:45 am.

 One commenter notes that in addressing these new violations, the statute allows disqualifications based only on criminal convictions, civil judgments, or decisions in administrative disqualification hearings and, as such, no waivers should be allowed.
 The commenter further suggests that, if disqualification waivers are allowed, the Department should clarify that the State agency does not have sufficient evidence to warrant scheduling a hearing, within the meaning of 7 CFR 273.16(f)(1)(i), unless it has evidence that each of the elements necessary for disqualification (i.e., found to have obtained cash by intentionally purchasing products with SNAP benefits that have containers that require return deposits, intentionally discarding the product, and intentionally returning the container for the deposit amount, or found to have intentionally sold any food that was purchased using SNAP benefits) is met.

 The Department considers waivers integral to the administrative, civil, and criminal process.
-Waivers can assist clients in avoiding a criminal charge on their permanent record.
+Waivers can assist Start Printed Page 11969clients in avoiding a criminal charge on their permanent record.
 It is acknowledged however, that States should not offer a waiver to a client unless the State has sufficient evidence to warrant an administrative hearing or referral for civil or criminal prosecution, as provided in 7 CFR 273.16(f).